Kevin Matthews (wrestler): Impact Wrestling (2017–2019)

 On March 6, 2017, it was reported that McDonald had signed with Impact Wrestling.
-On the March 30 episode of Impact Wrestling, he debuted as Sienna's cousin, defeating Braxton Sutter with interference from Sienna, thus establishing himself as a heel.
+On the March 30 episode of Impact!, he debuted as Sienna's cousin, defeating Braxton Sutter with interference from Sienna, thus establishing himself as a heel.
 On the May 25 episode of Impact Wrestling, KM teamed with Kongo Kong defeating Braxton Sutter and Mahabali Shera, after both teams began a feud with each other.
 On the June 15 episode of Impact Wrestling that occurred in Mumbai, India, KM competed in a Gauntlet match for the inaugural Sony SIX Invitational Trophy, which was won by Mahabali Shera after KM was eliminated by Shera.

 On July 2, during the Pre Show of Slammiversary XV, KM teamed with Kongo Kong and Laurel Van Ness losing to Mahabali Shera, Braxton Sutter, and Allie in a six-person tag team match.
 On the January 18, 2018, Impact Wrestling tapings, KM attacked James Storm with a beer bottle, smashing it over his head, after he joined the American Top Team.

 KM then later formed an alliance with Fallah Bahh turning face in the process.
 In March 2019, his profile was moved to the alumni section of the Impact roster page on their website.
 Subsequently he stopped appearing on Impact Wrestling's weekly program.

 Matthews would later argue with Impact Wrestling Executive Vice President Scott D'Amore on Twitter over the amount they pay their talent.

-All Elite Wrestling (2021-2022)
+All Elite Wrestling (2021–present)

-KM debuted on Monday, October 4, 2021 on an episode of AEW Dark: Elevation in a match against Sonny Kiss.
-On the May 11th, 2022 episode of AEW Dynamite, KM would appear as a security guard in a contract signing between MJF and Wardlow for a match at Double or Nothing.
+KM debuted for All Elite Wrestling (AEW) on October 4, 2021 on an episode of AEW Dark: Elevation in a match against Sonny Kiss.
+On the May 11, 2022 episode of AEW Dynamite, KM would appear as a security guard in a contract signing between MJF and Wardlow for a match at Double or Nothing.
 He would again appear on Elevation against John Silver on June 27, 2022.
 In Rochester, New York on July 6, he would return as a part of American Top Team with Dan Lambert, for the TNT Championship match between Scorpio Sky and Wardlow.

+In June 2023, it was reported the Matthews had taken a job as a backstage coach/producer for AEW.